Knogobert/malinparker/README.md

 - > This repository is configured for Git LFS but 'git-lfs' was not found on your path.
 If you no longer wish to use Git LFS, remove this hook by deleting .git/hooks/pre-push.

-  - Install git-lfs then run `git lfs install` in project root
+  - Install git-lfs then run `git lfs install` in project root.
+Then to download the images, run `git lfs pull`.

 - > I can’t get Git LFS to run correctly on Netlify